RobertM-S/DevelopmentActivityDashboard/README.md

 This is the first commit for the project, default values are set to look at terraform repo for building the project, api key must be added.

-Start by building a docker instance of elastic search, this can be done by running curl -fsSL https://elastic.co/start-local | sh
+Start by building a docker instance of elastic search

 Import the project by using the pom.xml, this will build the dependencies